talmeym/regurgitator-extensions-json/README.md

 }
 ```

-as well as defining a json template value as a string (shown above), they can also be defined as actual json, to be collapsed to a string upon loading.
+as well as defining a json template value as a string (shown above), they can also be defined as a json object, to be collapsed to a string upon loading.

 ```json
 {